Table of Contents

 |Location of bleeding – between:||Type of bleeding

 ||Primary Cause||Morphology in the CT scan|

 ||Arachnoid and Pia mater||Arterial||Aneurysm||Detection of blood in the cisterns, between the sulci|

 Possible Consequences of a Cerebral Haemorrhage

 When referring to the consequences of a cerebral haemorrhage, especially the type and size of the bleeding and the possible comorbidities play a role.
 Another important factor that plays an crucial role with respect to the type of permanent damage is the precise localisation of the bleeding.
-An example hereto may be the cause of permanent speech disorders (aphasia), motor skill disfunctions or sensory disturbances.
+An example hereto may be the cause of permanent speech disorders (aphasia), motor skill disfunctions or sensory disturbances due to CNS deficit. hydrocephalus and raised intracranial pressure are some of the complications.
 To minimize the lasting damages, an early rehabilitation is crucial.
 This already begins during the hospital stay and is then continued in specialized institutions.

 Coma as a consequence to a brain haemorrhage

 A possible consequence of a cerebral haemorrhage is the coma, which is one of the quantitative disturbances of consciousness and defined by the fact that the patient cannot be awakened by any kind of external stimulation.
 Consequently, also brain death, the irreversible failure of the brain, can be, by definition, assigned to the coma.